Awolnation: Megalithic Symphony and Touring (2011–2014)

 Another of the band's songs, "Burn It Down", is featured in the Sons of Anarchy episode "To Be, Act 1", and is also one of the in-game radio songs in Saints Row IV.
 Also one of their songs "Guilty Filthy Soul" has been featured in the episode "Break On Through" of The CW television show The Vampire Diaries.
 The band's songs "Sail" and "All I Need" are featured in the season 1 episode "Gun!" of Common Law.
 The band's song "Sail" was also featured in the season 4 episode "Hot for Teacher" of Pretty Little Liars.
 "Kill Your Heroes" is featured at the beginning and the end of season 3, episode 2 of the Canadian TV series Rookie Blue, and the remix of "Sail" together with Innerpartysystem was played in episode 8 of the same season.
 It was also used in the episode "The Wake-Up Bomb" of Covert Affairs.
 Furthermore, "All I Need" was used in the season finale of the NBC show Whitney and "Kill Your Heroes" is in Season 4 episode 9 of The 100.

-On June 6, 2012, the band released an Extended Play, I've Been Dreaming, for free download in their official website.
+On June 6, 2012, the band released an Extended Play, I've Been Dreaming, for free download on their official website.
 The extended play includes 3 unreleased songs, ("I've Been Dreaming", "Shoestrings", "Swinging From The Castles") and recorded live versions of "Kill Your Heroes", "Not Your Fault", and "People" that they played in Toronto.